 *The year 3 Global Vision Lab will include an 8-10 day international experience offered during multiple times of the year, including for example, at the end of Fall and Spring semesters and during Spring Break.
 The cost will be covered by the program.

-Huntsman Scholars must also participate in regular meetings.
-These meetings will include service opportunities, professional development, and social interaction.
+Huntsman Scholars must also participate in regular extracurricular activities.
+These activities may include service opportunities, professional development, and social interaction.
 Some of these activities may include the entire program population, while others may include smaller sub-groups.
 Activities will be determined collaboratively between students and faculty.

 Faculty participating in the Huntsman Scholar Program for AY2017-2018 include the following:

 ECN 1500 - Econ Institutions (BAI), Section 005 & 006

 BUS 1500 - Huntsman Leadership Lab, Section 001

 ACCT 2010 Financial ACCT Principles, Section 005